Five Elements Theory

 Absolutely determining your causative factor requires a trip to an acupuncturist trained in Worsley Five Element Traditional Acupuncture, but you may find that one specific Element cries out to you.
 Conditions developed in childhood, or your most chronic ailments will also be very telling as you go through the Elements.
-While the term "Five Element" has been coined in the West, it can be more acurately described as "Five Phases" because of the fluid and ongoing tranformational interaction between the Five Elements; the word "element" suggests a static entity, whereas this is actually an ever changing and evolving interplay.
+While the term "Five Element" has been coined in the West, it can be more accurately described as "Five Phases" because of the fluid and ongoing transformational interaction between the Five Elements; the word "element" suggests a static entity, whereas this is actually an ever changing and evolving interplay.

 All of us have all five elements contained within us: when one Organ is affected all other Organ Systems will be affected eventually, so the more chronic your condition, the more symptoms you will have.
 Determining the causative factor helps to treat the original insult to the body and to treat the core issue that has lead to disease and disharmony.
 It is believed that if you address the causative factor, all other organ systems will also come in to balance.

-Relationships Between the Elements
+Relationships Between the Five Elements

 The Shen Cycle, Supporting Cycle, or Nourishing Cycle